bintadam/Awards/README.md

 3. Run application
 pyhton manage.py runserver

+### Contributing
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+Please note we have a code of conduct, please follow it in all your interactions with the project zakiya.adam@student .moringaschool.com

+### Authors
+Zakiya Adam

 ##### Licence
 Distributed under the MIT License.
 See LICENSE for more information.
 ### Contact